"He is a brilliant arbitrator"

 "Michele is a thought leader in the field of public international law"

 "Michele effortlessly navigates through complex technical issues relating to investment arbitration"

-Michele Potestà is an attorney at Lévy Kaufmann-Kohler, a leading international arbitration firm based in Geneva, Switzerland.
+Michele Potestà is an attorney at Lévy Kaufmann-Kohler, where he practices international commercial and investment arbitration.

-Michele is frequently appointed as arbitrator.
-He has sat as sole arbitrator and co-arbitrator under various rules, including the ICC, Swiss Rules of International Arbitration, DIAC, and Danish Institute of Arbitration Rules.
-He is listed in the panel of arbitrators at VIAC, SIAC (Reserve Panel of Arbitrators) and AIAC.
+Michele has sat as sole arbitrator and co-arbitrator in multi-million disputes under the ICC, DIAC, Danish Institute of Arbitration and Swiss Rules and is listed in the arbitral panels of VIAC, LCIA, SIAC, AIAC, and Delos.

 In 2020, Michele was named the most highly regarded individual in Europe by Who’s Who Legal Arbitration: Future Leaders (Non-Partners).
 He is widely recognized for his expertise in investment treaty arbitration and regularly advises sovereign states on their foreign investment policies.